Dipor Bil: Avifauna

 The beel is a natural habitat to many varieties of birds.
 219 species of birds including more than 70 migratory species are reported in the beel area.
 The largest congregations of aquatic birds can be seen, particularly in winter, with a reported recorded count of 19,000 water birds in a day.
 Some of the globally threatened species of birds like spot-billed pelican (Pelecanus philippensis), lesser adjutant stork (Leptoptilos javanicus), Baer's pochard (Aythya baeri), Pallas's sea eagle (Haliaeetus leucoryphus), greater adjutant stork (Leptoptilos dubius).

 Among the large number of migratory water fowl, the Siberian crane (Grus leucogeranus) regularly migrates to this habitat during its annual journey.
 This is in addition to the large congregation of residential water birds seen in the lake.

+In 2023, it was reported that the population of birds like the Pheasant Tailed Jacana has been declining.

 Considering the richness of the bird varieties found in the beel, the BirdLife International has declared Deepor Beel as an Important Bird Area (IBA) with high priority for conservation.